- Katie Withers (July 2017)

 - Exposure to cellular and molecular concepts in the biomedical sciences

-- development of interdisciplinary approaches essential to innovative research, and
+- Development of interdisciplinary approaches essential to innovative research

 Each IBS course - Biomolecules and Metabolism, Biomolecules and Molecular Biology, Cell Biology, Cell Signaling and Experimental Genetics - presents concepts central to understanding advances in the biomedical sciences.
 The final course, Integrated Biomedical Sciences, builds upon cellular and molecular biology to develop, at an organismal level, an integrative appreciation of biologic systems.
 During the IBS year, students also complete three or four laboratory rotations and participate in research seminars.
 At the conclusion of IBS, students select doctoral programs based on research interests and mentoring relationships in one of the seven basic science departments.

 The IBS Curriculum is designed for students beginning graduate studies in the fall semester.
 However, the flexibility exists to accommodate students beginning in the spring.
 Students with an M.S. degree or prior graduate studies will be offered the opportunity to tailor an individual academic program reflecting coursework completed and prior research experience.

 The Molecular & Cellular Biochemistry Department does not directly admit students to the Ph.D. program.
 We are part of a consortium of basic science departments in the University of Kentucky Medical Center that run a joint first-year program, the IBS program, for Ph.D. students.
 First-year students in this program take classes together and rotate through laboratories spread throughout the Medical Center.
 The choice of rotations is made by the student, with the approval of the principal investigator running that laboratory, and can be in any of the participating departments.
 This gives students an opportunity to sample up to four different disciplines before settling on a final laboratory and department in May.